rcbilson/calc/README.md

 ## What is it?

 A calculator that can be run from a shell.
-It's intended to be what _I_ want from a desk calculator, which is probably different from what _you_ want as a desk calculator.
+It's intended to be what _I_ want from a desk calculator, which is probably different from what _you_ want from a desk calculator.

 It has six different arithmetic modes, which you can switch among by typing a